Lokeshwaran-M/jam-gpt/README.md

 ## Installation :

-### stable
+### unstable release
-> 0.0.3 this may not have fine tuning as its still under development
+> jam-gpt==0.0.3 may not have fine tuning as its still under development and may contain bug please report issues if any

 ```bash
 pip install jam-gpt
 ```

 ### latest version
+> github pull will be clean if encountered with bugs please report issues
 ```bash
 pip install git+https://github.com/Lokeshwaran-M/jam-gpt.git
 ```